-This chapter describes the basic architecture and components of Interaction Concentrator.
+This topic describes the basic architecture and components of Interaction Concentrator.
 It also provides a high-level overview of Interaction Concentrator functionality.
 It contains the following sections:

 Interaction Concentrator is a Genesys product that collects and stores detailed data from various sources in a contact center that utilizes Genesys software.
 Downstream reporting systems can access Interaction Concentrator data in near real time.